What Can You Expect from Your First Pot Limit Omaha Live Game?

 Paying attention to what's going on is your number one task

 Observe and find out: Who's splashy and who's not?
-Who plays every other hand preflop, and who has no idea how to evaluate their hand?
+Who plays every other hand preflop and has no idea how to evaluate their hand?
 Many inexperienced players believe they should play more when they have more hole cards.
 As a result, they lack the discipline that live Pot Limit Omaha requires.

 Overall, remember that live games are very low-level, but you have to respect their dynamics, and there's no way around it.

-PLO trainer is always a helpful guideline
+PLO Trainer is always a helpful guideline